helmetjs/helmet/README.md

 How it works
 ------------

-Helmet is a collection of 14 smaller middleware functions that set HTTP headers.
+Helmet is a collection of 14 smaller middleware functions that set HTTP response headers.
 Running `app.use(helmet())` will not include all of these middleware functions by default.

 | Module | Default? |
 |---|---|